 I study American public opinion, political communication and political psychology, with a focus on economic mobility and income inequality.
-My dissertation explains why many Americans believe in the prospect of upward economic mobility despite growing wealth disparities.
+My book project explains why many Americans believe in the prospect of upward economic mobility despite growing wealth disparities.
 My work has been published or forthcoming in the International Organization, Research & Politics, and Quarterly Journal of Political Science.

 I received a Joint Ph.D. in Political Science and Communication from University of Pennsylvania, a M.A. in Statistics from the Wharton School, and a B.A. in Government from Harvard University.